microsoft/dstoolkit-mlops-v2/docs/how_to_onboard_new_model.md

 Before you begin the onboarding process, ensure you have the following prerequisites in place:

-**Model Factory Environment:** Your Model Factory environment should be set up and operational.
+- **Model Factory Environment:** Your Model Factory environment should be set up and operational.
 This includes having the necessary infrastructure, libraries, and dependencies ready.
-Refer to setup document for setting up the model factory in the environment
+Refer to setup document for setting up the model factory in your environment

-**New Model:** You should have the ML model you want to onboard.
+- **New Model:** You should have the ML model you want to onboard.
 This is the custom model that you've developed.

 ## Steps to Onboard a New ML Model

 Follow these steps to onboard a new ML model to your Model Factory:

-## config folder
-The model_config.json file in config folder contains a section for each environment and model in the repository.
-The "ML_MODEL_CONFIG_NAME" element is used internally to semantically refer to the model through-out.
-The "ENV_NAME" element refers to the environment for the ML Model. e.g. pr, dev, test and prod.

-You can start by copying an existing model section and modify it with relevant values.
-Provide valid values for all the configuration elements for your model.
-Please make sure your CONDA_PATH and ENV_BASE_IMAGE_NAME has the dependencies for your new usecase.
-Example :
-{
-            "ML_MODEL_CONFIG_NAME": "nyc_taxi",
-            "ENV_NAME": "pr",
-            "CLUSTER_REGION": "eastus",
-            "CLUSTER_SIZE": "STANDARD_DS3_v2",
-            "CONDA_PATH": "mlops/nyc_taxi/environment/conda.yml",
-            "DISPLAY_BASE_NAME": "mlops",
-            "ENV_BASE_IMAGE_NAME": "mcr.microsoft.com/azureml/openmpi3.1.2-ubuntu18.04",
-            "ENVIRONMENT_NAME": "sklearn-python3",
-            "EXPERIMENT_BASE_NAME": "nyctaxi",
-            "MODEL_BASE_NAME": "cls",
-            "REALTIME_DEPLOYMENT_CONFIG": "mlops/nyc_taxi/configs/deployment/realtime_config.json",
-            "BATCH_DEPLOYMENT_CONFIG": "mlops/nyc_taxi/configs/deployment/batch_config.json",
-            "DATA_CONFIG_PATH": "mlops/nyc_taxi/configs/data_config.json"
-        },
-## src folder
+## Set model execution properties in config.yaml file
+The /config/config.yaml file contains a node for the following:

+**Note: Unless you have modified variable names in either variable groups or github variables, leave all $(variables) unchanged.**

+  - aml_config: Stores the configuration of azure resources hosting the Azure Machine Learning workspace.
+  - environment_config: Stores the base image and dynamic properties set at runtime.
+  - pipeline_configs: Stores the configuration for pr and dev pipelines for each model supported by the solution.
+  - deploy_configs: Stores online and batch configuration for deployments for each model.

+### aml_config
+Set the properties for this component in Azure Pipelines variable group of your Azure DevOps project or within Variables in your github repository:
+- subscription_id: The subscription id in Azure hosting the Azure Machine Learning workspace.
+- resource_group_name: The name of the resource group hosting the Azure Machine Learning workspace.
+- workspace_name: The name of the Azure Machine Learning workspace in which the models will be trained and served.

+### environment config
+Set the properties for the environment when executing build validation or continuous integration pipelines.
+- env_base_image: Base image to be used for training and model execution

+### pipeline configs:
+Start by copying an existing pipeline config and accepting the defaults or modifying the properties with values relevant for each model and environment:
+- cluster_region: Azure region in which the AML compute cluster should be hosted.
+- cluster_size: Set to an Azure VM Size according to the naming convention here: [Azure VM Sizes](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes).
+- cluster_name: A string representing the name of the compute cluster.
+- conda_path: The path within the solution to the conda file used to establish the dependencies needed by a given model.
+- aml_env_name: A string denoting the name of a given environment for a given model.
+- dataset_name: The name of the dataset used when training the model.

+### deployment configs:
+Start by copying an existing deployment config and accepting the defaults or modifying the properties with values relevant for each model and serving method to be added (Follow the naming convention {_model name_}_{execution context "batch" or "online"}_{environment}"):
+#### Batch cluster deployment configs:
+- score_file_name: Name of the scoring file for the given model.
+- score_dir: Directory within which the scoring file is stored.
+- batch_cluster_name: The name of the compute cluster.
+- batch_cluster_region: The name of the compute cluster.
+- batch_cluster_size: Set to an Azure VM Size according to the naming convention here: [Azure VM Sizes](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes).
+- deployment_conda_path: Path to the conda file to be used when serving the given model.
+- endpoint_name: The name of the endpoint on which to serve the model.
+This has to be unique within region.
+- endpoint_desc: A description of the endpoint serving the model.
+- deployment_name:  A name for the deployment serving the model.
+- cluster_instance_count: number of nodes in the cluster serving the model.
+- max_concurrency_per_instance: Max concurrency setting for the cluster instances serving the model.
+- mini_batch_size: An integer representing the batch size when serving the model.
+- output_file_name: Name of the file in which the model output will be stored.
+- max_retries: Number of retries in the event of failure while executing the model.
+- deployment_base_image: Reference to the base image used in serving the model.
+- deployment_desc: A description for the deployment serving the model.
+- test_dataset_name: The name of a dataset to use when testing deployments of the model.

+#### Online cluster deployment configs:
+- score_file_name: Name of the scoring file for the given model.
+- test_file_path: Path to a json file containing a sample request to the online endpoint serving the model.
+- endpoint_name: The name of the endpoint on which to serve the model.
+This has to be unique within region.
+- endpoint_desc: A description of the endpoint serving the model.
+- deployment_desc: A description for the deployment serving the model.
+- deployment_name:  A name for the deployment serving the model.
+- deployment_traffic_allocation: A number setting the traffic attribute for an online endpoint.
+- deployment_vm_size: Set to an Azure VM Size according to the naming convention here: [Azure VM Sizes](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes).
+- deployment_base_image: Reference to the base image used in serving the model.
+- deployment_conda_path: Path to the conda file to be used when serving the given model.
+- score_dir: Directory within which the scoring file is stored.
+- deployment_instance_count: number of nodes in the cluster serving the model.

+## Extend the src folder
 The src folder contains one top level folder for each model.
-The name of the folder should match the value of the "ML_MODEL_CONFIG_NAME" element in model_config.json file.
-You can start by copying one of an existing model folder in this folder and modify the files within the new folder.
-Rename the new model folder with "ML_MODEL_CONFIG_NAME" element value in model_config.json file.
-The python code related to AzureML pipeline for the new model should be stored in this folder.
+The name of the folder corresponds to the pipeline config and deployment config nodes in the /config/config.yaml file.
+For instance, the pipeline config node in the config.yaml file contains a node for "london_taxi_pr".
+Accordingly, there is a folder in /src called "london_taxi" that corresponds to the model name.
+You can start by copying one of the existing model folders and pasting it in this folder.
+Once copied, rename it to the model name of the new model, and modify the folders and files within the new folder according the steps required by the new model.

-The sample usecase has steps for prep, transform, train, predict, score and register the model.
-You can use the same steps or add or remove some steps based on your usecase.
+Each sample usecase has steps for prep, transform, train, predict, score and register the model.
+You can use the same steps or add or remove steps based on your specific usecase.

-Common Steps :
+Common Steps to include:
 Data preparation :   Noise Reduction, Missing Value Imputation, Inconsistencies Elimination Data Transform :  Data Normalization, Data Formatting, Data Aggregation.
 Training :  Train a machine learning model with the preprocessed data